Ferguson: The Verbatim Play

 Ferguson features 13 actors portraying 20 different characters, from prosecutors, eyewitnesses, experts, and more.
 The play was performed in both Los Angeles and New York.
 The first production in Los Angeles faced difficulty when nine cast members walked out before the play premiered.
 Both premieres were widely well-reviewed by a number of outlets, right and left, despite the initial controversy.
 McAleer emphasized the importance of the production to TheWrap: “I just felt that the truth wasn’t being told.
 I care a lot about the truth.”

-The LA Weekly called the play “decisive” but “riveting.”
+The LA Weekly called the play “divisive” but “riveting.”
 The play debuted online with the Daily Wire.

 Ferguson Play in LA Sees Actor Exodus, The Hollywood Reporter